Jill Singer: Awards

 In 1992, Singer won the Walkley Award for Best Investigative Television Journalist for Baby M, a story on the death of an infant with severe abnormalities.
 In 1997, Singer was highly commended at the Quill Awards for her Herald Sun column.
-In 1999, Singer won the Quill Award for Best Television Current Affairs report for an investigation into Exxon Mobil.
+In 1999, Singer won the Quill Award for Best Television Current Affairs report for an investigation into ExxonMobil.

 In 2010, Singer and Lisa Whitehead won the Quill Award for Best Television Current Affairs (less than 15 minutes) for a report on flaws in the criminal justice system's treatment of domestic violence victims.

 Personal life and death

 In February 2017, Singer was diagnosed with terminal AL amyloidosis.
 On 8 June 2017, a post by her family on Singer's Facebook page announced that she had died at the age of 60 in Melbourne, Victoria.
 She had married two months earlier on 8 April 2017, and had a daughter from her first marriage.